vazzup/vazzup.github.io/_posts/2020-03-06-Focus-In-Execution.md

 layout: post_edited
 author: Vatsal Kanakiya
 date:   2020-03-06
-tags: Vatsal Kanakiya blog execution startups scaling focus funding india venture capital economics business-model newsletter 3-minute-thoughts
+tags: Vatsal Kanakiya blog execution startups scaling focus funding india venture capital economics business-model newsletter 3-minute-thoughts misc
 ---
 Part of my job is meeting and talking to a ton of startups (Duh).
 The most common advice I've given and heard given to founders is focus on focussed execution.